richardmin/CS118-Proj1/README.txt

 The vagrant file has been edited so that it also installs boost automatically, which we use for extra credit. gcc 4.9 is used for the sake of regex.
 The vagrant file also has more memory allocated to it (2 Gigs).

+Please note that it *should* work with the vagrantfile provided, though if not installing boost is our main system dependency. sudo apt-get install -y libboost-all-dev